Q: What are your clinic hours?

 A: Very unlikely.
 Dogs rarely contract ear mites.
 The most common condition would be an ear

 infection.
-Bacteria and yeast can build up in your dog's ears causing a bad smell.
-Most ear infections
+Bacteria and yeast can build up in your dog's ears causing a bad smell and make your dogs

 Q: What can I do to help prevent my dog from getting ear infections?